AraBlocks/RFCs/text/0000-afs-contract-standard.md

 #### setReward

 Sets the reward allocation (in ARA tokens) for this AFS.
 Only the `owner` may call this function.
-This function should `throw` if `price` has been set and `reward` does not exceed it.
+This function should `throw` if `price` has been set and `reward` exceeds it.

 ``` solidity
 function setReward(uint256 reward) returns (bool success)